HiveTalk/honey-issue-tracker/README.md

 Issue tracker for hivetalk honey - https://honey.hivetalk.org

-Honey is not yet open source, it is still in beta, ETA end of 2025 or early 2026
+Honey is not yet open source, it is still in beta, ETA end of 2025, any questions just ask

 File your issues for Hivetalk honey on this repository.